Robinhood event contracts | Robinhood

 5. Swipe up to submit

-When you close a position, you are actually buying a No position in the same candidate you previously had a Yes position in.
-At Robinhood, you cannot purchase No contracts unless you are closing out of an existing long position.
+When you close a position, you’re actually buying a No position in the same option you previously had a Yes position in.
+At Robinhood, you can’t purchase No contracts unless you’re closing out of an existing long position.

 Note

 All event contract orders will be submitted as marketable immediate-or-cancel (IOC) limit orders.
 We do not offer stop or limit orders.
 Furthermore, these contracts trade on an open market at a regulated exchange, meaning there must be a market participant willing to take the opposite side of your order for your trade to execute.
-If we are unable to execute your trade in a timely manner, it means that the exchange was unable to match and execute your order, or there is no one willing to participate in the opposite position.
+If your order is unable to be executed in a timely manner, it means that the exchange was unable to match and execute your order, or there is no one willing to participate in the opposite position.
 In the event your order is unable to execute, it will be canceled or rejected.

 Fees and commissions